kevinyswong/kevinyswong.github.io/index.md

   naturally and without any effort, then, even if he does nothing more, he shows himself to be perfectly accomplished in that exercise.
   </blockquote>
-  Quite the honorable knight we have there, effortlessly and thoughtlessly posing with his sword in front of the mirror!
+  Quite the honorable knight we have here, thoughtlessly posing with his sword in front of the mirror!
 Surely he lacks every bit of affectation!
 Thorstein Veblen would surely agree, having seriously examined the very important issue in THE THEORY OF THE LEISURE CLASS:
   <blockquote>
   In persons of delicate sensibility, who have long been habituated to gentle manners, the sense of the shamefulness of manual labour may become so strong